-BY RICHARD CLARK
+BY RICHARD CLARKE

 Have you ever noticed how often an investigation after a disaster turns up someone, an expert, who saw it coming but was ignored?
 That question led me to examine, along with my coauthor R. P. Eddy, whether there is a high occurrence of such rejections of experts’ warnings.
 What if we could identify and heed people who accurately warn of impending catastrophes before the calamity occurs?

 Our examination of case studies from a variety of fields suggests that there is a regular pattern of experts’ accurate predictive warnings being ignored or unheeded.
 We call these predictors Cassandras, after the Greek mythological figure who was cursed by the gods to see the future but forever have her predictions ignored.
 Moreover, we think there are common attributes among the Cassandras and the issues they discuss that should allow us to distinguish in advance whether the prediction is coming from someone likely to be right, or if it is the baseless fearmongering of a Chicken Little.